Through The Fibro Fog

 ⭐ Why you'll love this recipe

 • Bursting with health!
-Turmeric, the main ingredient of this chia pudding, has reputed anti inflammatory properties, and chia seeds are full of good fats too.
+Turmeric, the main ingredient of this chia pudding, contains curcumin which has reputed anti-inflammatory properties, and chia seeds are a good source of omega 3 fatty acids too.

 • A fun non-fruit pudding.
 Makes the most of spices as a nice change for breakfast.